10 – Watching The Wheels

 # 2 – #9 Dream

 John Lennon’s song “#9 Dream,” was perhaps the most beautiful song he wrote during his solo years from a melodic standpoint.
 Perfectly titled, the song did present a dream like atmosphere.
 However the melody is gorgeous, and the lyrics are completely uplifting.
-The song was released on the 1974 album Walls and Bridges.
+The song was released on the 1974 album Walls and Bridges. “#9 Dream,” would become a top 10 hit on the US Billboard Hot 100 peaking interestingly at number nine.
+The song hit number twenty three in the United Kingdom.

 # 1 – Imagine

 There was never any doubt as to which song we would choose to come in at number one on our John Lennon Songs list.
 John Lennon’s “Imagine,” is one of the most important pop songs ever written.
 Composed during the Vietnam War era, the song has continued to resonate powerfully among every conflict the world has faced since the 1970’s.
 It’s grand statement that defines the power of an artist that was taken way too soon.
-John Lennon has written some of the greatest songs of all time starting with material form the Beatles Please Please Me album in 1963 an ending with the Double Fantasy Record in 1980.
+John Lennon has written some of the greatest songs of all time starting with material from The Beatles Please Please Me album in 1963 an ending with the Double Fantasy record in 1980.
 Out of all the songs he composed, “Imagine,” was if the not the greatest, the most important.